For Volunteering

 Is North Brooklyn Angels a religious organization?

 We get this question from time to time because of our cherished partnerships with local churches!
-North Brooklyn Angels is a secular non-profit organization that prioritizes working in our community with, and serving individuals of all backgrounds.
-We partner with local church organizations because of their footprint in the community and because they also graciously host our mobile soup kitchen vehicles and other pop-up events for the community.
+North Brooklyn Angels is a secular non-profit organization that prioritizes working with our community and serving individuals of all backgrounds.
+We partner with local churches because of their footprint in the community and because they also graciously host our mobile soup kitchen vehicles and other pop-up events.